 How do I know if I should hire the Tracked-Vac?

-The Tracked-Vac has been designed specifically with off-road Vacuum Excavation mind and would be most suited to excavation work in fields, building sites without hard standing, the bench, forests etc.
+The Tracked-Vac has been designed specifically with off-road Vacuum Excavation in mind and would be most suited to excavation work in fields, building sites without hard standing, the bench, forests etc.

 As the industry leaders in Vacuum Excavation, PIER (UK) will listen carefully to their customers’ requirements and provide a solution that is suitable for the job at hand.